wang-q/dotfiles/README.md

 * VSCode `vscode_list.txt`

-I'm writing them down here to make it easier to compare them between different machines and see if there are any missing or something.
+I'm writing them down here to make it easier to compare them between different machines and see if there are something missing.

 ```shell
 mkdir -p $HOME/Scripts/dotfiles/packages